 It is the wearing of a sacred thread that is to be worn till his death.
-The person gets entitled to receive enlightened spiritual education and other privileges to perform sacred rituals only on wearing this thread that is called as “yajnopavita”.
-The thread is worn after purifying it through the chanting of mantras and performance of some rituals by his parents.
+The person gets entitled to receive enlightened spiritual education along with other arts and science knowledge.
+It is believed that a person becomes eligible to perform sacred rituals only on wearing this thread that is called as “yajnopavita”.
+The thread is worn to the child by his parents after purifying it through the chanting of mantras and performance of some rituals during the thread wearing ceremony performed with the guidance of the priest in the presence of relatives.

 Recently, I have been getting treatment for my ulcers under my both feet.
 I have been suffering from these ulcers since long.
 But, I didn’t experience so much trouble with them all through this long period as of recently.
 So, I had to get them treated by surgery and through medicines.